Our Iran holidays

 Iran’s history is measured not in centuries but in millennia.
 Once the centre of the vast Persian Empire, it was also a key link in the ancient trade routes that made up the Silk Road.
 Ancient civilizations and cultures spread their art, architecture and ideas, and their presence can still be felt today, with key sites forming parts of modern cities, rather than being fenced off or buried beneath the sands of time.
 Some of the most magnificent mosques in the Islamic world are found in Iran, including the Pink Mosque of Shiraz and Shah Mosque of Esfahan.

 Independent travel in Iran is difficult, as all visitors require a guide and visa restrictions are complex.
 Yet visiting Iran is in itself an act of responsible tourism – choosing to discover the country, its people and culture for yourself rather than simply accepting the false image commonly accepted in the West.
 Responsible holiday companies will ensure that you follow the rules regarding dress and behaviour, and can provide opportunities to meet local people.
 It is in these instances – whether bumping into a group of students in a park or being invited to a family home for mint tea – that you will meet the real Iran.

-Types of holidays & vacations in Iran
+Types of tours & holidays in Iran

 From women only tours to foodie-focused itineraries showcasing the finest Iranian cuisine, small group tours in Iran are for you if you like to go with the flow in the company of like-minded travellers.
 The logistics, guide and visas are still taken care of for you on tailor made holidays, but you’ll have more flexibility with your itinerary and travel dates.
 You’ll be accompanied by guides at all times, and the best of them can make cultural holidays in Iran something to really treasure – illuminating ancient civilizations, introducing you to locals, and ensuring that you pay the best price for your rugs in the bazaars.